-Dario Pegoretti offers steel frames in several different models to suit nearly anyone’s interpretation of a high-performance bicycle.
+The Pegoretti range consists of several different frames to suit almost everyone’s interpretation of a high-performance bicycle.
 To make the best selection, it helps to understand the differences between the models.

-The Mxxxxxo is constructed of Columbus Niobium Spirit tubing.
-The front triangle using the same tubing diameters as the Responsorium, whereas the rear triangle has slightly larger cylindrical seat stays, giving a little more stiffness and responsiveness to the ride.
+The Mxxxxxo is constructed of heat-treated Columbus Niobium Spirit tubing.
+The front triangle using the same tubing diameters as the Responsorium, whereas the rear triangle has slightly larger cylindrical seat stays, which give a touch more stiffness and responsiveness to the ride.
 The Mxxxxxo also uses Pegoretti hooded dropouts and a D11 headset.
-This is a great choice for stronger and/or heavier riders.
-It’s still a comfortable ride but will give up a little of the comfort of the Responsorium.
-The Marcelo is a heat-treated frame.

-The Duende is a little closer to a “traditional” frame than our other frames.
-It is also constructed with Columbus Niobium Spirit tubing but without the heat-treatment.
-The rear triangle is constructed with more traditional tapering stays and more conventional dropouts as well as the D11 headset.
+The Duende is a little closer to a “traditional” frame than our other models.
+Like the Mxxxxxo, it is constructed with Columbus Niobium Spirit tubing, but without the heat-treatment.
+The rear triangle also features more traditional tapering stays and more conventional dropouts.

-The Duende won’t be quite as stiff as the Marcelo or Responsorium but is well suited for someone wanting a comfortable all-day bike that does everything well.
+The Duende won’t be quite as stiff as the Round, Mxxxxxo or Responsorium but is well suited for someone seeking a comfortable all-day bike that does everything well.
 The tubing is still “oversized” in comparison with traditional steel tubesets.

 Special Order Items